api-platform/docs/core/getting-started.md

 [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) can also be enabled by following the [MongoDB documentation](mongodb.md).
 Basically, it is a Symfony edition packaged with the best tools to develop a REST API and sensible default settings.

-Alternatively, you can use [Composer](http://getcomposer.org) to install the stand-alone bundle in an existing Symfony Flex
+Alternatively, you can use [Composer](http://getcomposer.org) to install the standalone bundle in an existing Symfony Flex
 project:

 `composer require api`